scalar-labs/scalar-kubernetes/docs/alerts/EnvoyAlerts.md

 ### Action Needed

-* Check the kubernetes deployment with `kubectl describe pod scalar-envoy-xxxx-yyyy`
+* Check a kubernetes deployment with `kubectl describe pod scalar-envoy-xxxx-yyyy`
-* Check log server to pinpoint root cause of failure with the kubernetes logs on the monitor server `/log/kube/<date>/*.log`
+* Check the log server to pinpoint the root cause of a failure with kubernetes logs on the monitor server `/log/kube/<date>/*.log`